-In understanding the signs and indicators of specific issues listed earlier in this policy, this federation will incorporate the signs of abuse and specific safeguarding issues on safeguarding into briefings, staff Induction training, and ongoing development training for all Staff / anyone who has contact with a child or young person including Governors and volunteers
+In understanding the signs and indicators of specific issues listed earlier in this policy, the Federation will incorporate the signs of abuse and specific safeguarding issues on safeguarding into briefings, staff Induction training, and ongoing development training for all Staff / anyone who has contact with a child or young person including Governors and volunteers.

-The federation will also access broad Government guidance, local procedures, strategies and tools through the Derbyshire Safeguarding Childrens Board
+The Federation will also access broad Government guidance, local procedures, strategies and tools through the Local Safeguarding Partnership.